Workforce Development & Training

 How to Apply:

-Submit application packets through the ACOM, ASCC, or DRU Deputy Chief of Staff, Resource Management to respective Comptroller Junior Executive Council (CJEC) member for forwarding to the Comptroller Functional Community.
-(Please do not apply directly to the Comptroller Functional Community Manager.)
+• Submit packets through ACOM, ASCC or DRU Deputy Chief of Staff, Resource Management to the respective Comptroller Junior Executive Council member.
+This will then be forwarded to the Comptroller Functional Community.

 ABOUT THE ASA (FM&C) AWARDS PROGRAM

-The ASA (FM&C) Awards Program recognizes and encourages outstanding performance of individuals, teams, and organizations at all command levels.
-It complements installation, major command, and direct reporting unit recognition programs by focusing attention on excellence and commendable individuals, teams, and organizations that make significant contributions to the improvement of financial management.
+The ASA (FM&C) Awards Program recognizes and encourages high impact performance, innovations, and leadership that produced measurable results advancing the Army’s financial management mission.
+It complements installation, major command, and direct reporting unit recognition by focusing attention on individuals, teams, and organizations that deliver tangible, demonstratable results: delivering cost savings, increasing efficiency and effectiveness, stewarding the Total Army’s resources.

 ELIGIBILITY